davidawcloudsecurity/learn-security-tools-daily-check/README.md

 # Check network connectivity to the Tanium server
 Write-Host "Testing network connectivity to $serverName on port $port..."
-$connectionTest = Test-NetConnection -ComputerName $serverName -Port $port if (-not $connectionTest.TcpTestSucceeded) {
+$connectionTest = Test-NetConnection localhost -Port $port if (-not $connectionTest.TcpTestSucceeded) {
     Write-Host "Cannot connect to Tanium server $serverName on port $port.
 Check network settings or firewall." exit